gullu26/NJAPP-Bird-Box-Privacy-Policy/index.md

 ### Changes to This Privacy Policy

-I may update our Privacy Policy from time to time.
+I may update my Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.
 These changes are effective immediately after they are posted on this page.

 Contact Us